-The Curse of the Billy Goat is a long-standing "explanation" of why the Chicago Cubs have not won the pennant for decades.
+The Curse of the Billy Goat was a long-standing "explanation" of why the Chicago Cubs did not win a National League pennant for decades.
 Supposedly, Bill Sianis, owner of the Billy Goat's Tavern, and his pet goat, were kicked out of Game 4 at the 1945 World Series after some other spectators complained about the goat's odor.
-Sianis cursed the Cubs, who have not made it to a World Series since then.
-52 years later, Bill's son Sam (then owner of the tavern) and a new goat were brought in by the Cubs to rid them of the curse.
+Sianis cursed the Cubs, who did not return to the World Series until 2016.
+52 years after the curse was supposedly laid, in 1997, Bill's son Sam (then owner of the tavern) and a new goat were brought in by the Cubs to rid them of the curse, but seemingly in vain.

 In his final column, Mike Royko wrote: "It's about time that we stopped blaming the failings of the Cubs on a poor, dumb creature that is a billy goat... blame for many of the Cubs' failings since 1945 can be placed on a dumb creature.
 Not a poor, dumb creature, but a rich one...P.K.
 Wrigley."
 Royko noted that the Cubs integrated long after other teams, costing them a chance to remain competitive through the 1940s and 1950s and leaving them years behind teams like the Brooklyn Dodgers and Cleveland Indians who integrated and won titles.